neosun100/kimi-linear-vllm-docker-serve/README.en.md

 ```

 ## Notes
-- `fla-core` is installed in-image for Kimi-Linear support.
+- The image installs `fla-core` to support the Kimi-Linear tokenizer/components.
-- Start with 128K for stability; escalate to 1M as resources allow.
 - We avoid explicit `--quantization` so vLLM auto-detects AWQ for this model.
+- Start with 128K context for stability; then escalate to 1M with caution.